serhan-yilmaz/PrinciplesGuide/README.md

 The goal of this writing is to summarize a set of rules that I believe to be important and beneficial to follow while making personal decisions.
 Most are obvious principles, but they are sometimes overlooked.
 So, I believe it is helpful to remember and repeat what's important.

 To explain my view with an analogy: Principles serve as a compass that, in a dark tunnel where the road ahead is unclear, can help find the right way out, without getting lost.
-So, I say do what you know to be true, and follow the compass when in doubt.
+So, I say follow the compass when in doubt.

 Overall, this is meant to be a practical guide, aiming for what is best personally and "what can help" rather than prescribing morals on "what should".
-Since I believe actions are ultimately what counts, I expressed the principles in the form of actionable terms, and included pointers for further concepts to learn.
+Since I believe actions are ultimately what counts, I expressed the principles in the form of actionable terms, with pointers for further concepts to learn.

 With these in mind, the first principle and a warning to follow: